ujjwalguptaofficial/shivneri.docs/docs/tutorial/get-started.md

 Description: "Shivneri introduction & how to use."
 ---

-In this get-started tutorial we will see how to setup Shivneri and create some simple end point.
+In this get-started tutorial we will learn how to setup Shivneri and create some simple end point.
 You can see/download code of this get started tutorial here -  <a target="_blank" href="https://github.com/ujjwalguptaofficial/shivneri-examples/tree/master/shivneri-demo">Shivneri demo</a>

 ## Create a App